Claims Adjuster license is being transitioned to specific license types: Company Adjuster, Independent Adjuster, and Public Adjuster.

 At least one (1) Designated Responsible Licensed Producer (DRLP) must be provided on the application and have an active resident or non-resident license in Rhode Island.

-DRLP not required for Third Party Administrator Certificate of Authority, Third Party Administrator Registered or Third Party Administrator Waiver Certificate license classes.
+DRLP not required for Portable Electronics Broker, Third Party Administrator Certificate of Authority, Third Party Administrator Registered or Third Party Administrator Waiver Certificate license classes.

 DRLPs are not required to cumulatively cover the lines of authority (LOAs) on the business application.